beckym223/manual_work/E6_long_edited.md

 What are the implications for social science?
 Positive economics, with its emphasis on statis- tical analysis of populations, would suggest that
-86 Some of the thoughts and wording in this section have  been presented in Akerlof (2005).
-87 As dramatically described by Watson (1969).

 ### ---Economics-2007-0-27.txt---